-To gain access to Legal Aid you need to apply for a grant if you want a Legal Aid Family Lawyer to represent you in court.
+To gain access to legal aid, you must apply for a grant if you want a legal aid family lawyer to represent you in court.
 Qualifying for legal aid is not easy.
 Some of the requirements can be complex, such as being of low income or having limited assets.
-Shanahan Family Law’s Legal Aid partnership allows us to assist with advising your eligibility for legal aid, submit an application for legal aid on your behalf, help you with your legal problem and represent you in court.

-2. How do I qualify for Legal Aid Family Lawyer?
+2. How do I qualify for a legal aid family lawyer?

-Legal Aid Queensland use a strict criteria when granting aid for legal representation to ensure they are using their funding to help those who are least able to afford a lawyer.
+Legal Aid Queensland uses strict criteria when granting aid for legal representation to ensure they use their funding to help those most in need.

 The means test is the easiest of these three.
-It only applies to people who have no assets or are unable to pay for their legal representation.
-This means that a person’s ability to pay for legal representation should be considered before they are eligible to receive financial assistance.
-The next step is to consider the funding guidelines and if required a merits test.
+It only applies to individuals who lack assets or cannot pay for legal assistance.
+Before considering legal representation, your eligibility to receive government support is the first consideration.
+The next step is to consider the funding guidelines and, if required, a merits test.

 3. How does the Means Test work?

-Most Legal Aid grants require the applicant to qualify first which meets a means test.
-The means test evaluates your income and assets, whether you provide financial help to a partner or children, or if another person supports you to see if you are eligible to receive Legal Aid.
-To apply for Legal Aid you must have an urgent reason to have legal help.
+Most legal aid grants require applicants to qualify first, which meets a means test.
+The means test evaluates your income and assets, whether you financially support a partner or children or if another person supports you, to determine your eligibility for legal aid.
+You must have an urgent reason for legal help to apply for legal aid.
 You are not eligible if you are just curious about your legal rights or if your problem is not legal.

-- Family law such as urgent matters where a child’s safety or welfare is at risk or the applicant’s safety is at risk, where there is an immediate risk of a child being removed from Australia or to a remote location in Australia, Separate representation of children, Parenting plans and orders, Location and recovery orders, Injunctions relating to family violence.
+- Family law, such as urgent matters where a child’s safety or welfare is at risk.
+The child’s safety is at risk when they face removal from Australia or relocation to a remote Australian area.
+Separate representation of children, parenting plans and orders, location and recovery orders, and injunctions relating to family violence;

 - Assisting with Parenting Orders.

-Guidelines have been developed to help identify applicants who usually would not meet the means test, but deserve special consideration because they experience multiple disadvantages.
-If you are experiencing domestic violence, live in a remote area, have an intellectual, psychiatric or physical disability or other disadvantages, you may be eligible for a grant of aid via the special circumstances’ guidelines.
-The special circumstances guidelines relate to assets only and a condition may be attached to any grant of aid approved under the special circumstances guidelines, for example, you may be required to pay a contribution towards your legal costs, or to provide your property as security for payment of these legal costs to Legal Aid Queensland.
+Applicants who usually would not meet the means test but deserve special consideration because they might experience multiple disadvantages can observe the guidelines.
+When you suffer domestic violence, live remotely, have a disability, or have other disadvantages, you may receive a legal aid grant via the special circumstances’ guidelines.
+The special circumstances guidelines relate to assets only.
+A condition may be attached to any grant of aid approved under the special circumstances guidelines.
+For example, you may need to pay a contribution towards your legal costs or provide your property as security to pay these legal costs to Legal Aid Queensland.

 6. How does the Merits Test work?

-The Merits Test of each person’s case is assessed by looking at the legal and factual merits of the case and if it is more likely to succeed or fail if it goes to Court if a sensible person would risk their money to take the case to Court if the benefit the applicant will receive from having a lawyer justifies spending limited public funds on their particular case.
+The Merits Test looks at the legal and factual merits of the case.
+Is the case more likely to succeed or fail if it goes to court?
+Would a sensible person risk their money taking the case to court if the applicant’s benefit from having a lawyer justifies spending limited public funds on their case?

-As of 14th December 2015 to qualify for the Merits Test you must pass these 5 points:
+As of 14 December 2015, to qualify for the Merits Test, you must pass these three tests:

-5. The merits test is to be applied to all applications for a grant of legal assistance unless otherwise specified in this Policy Manual.
+It is applied to applications for a grant of legal assistance unless otherwise specified in this Policy Manual.

-When a person applies for a grant, the Merits Test is applied to all the cases they apply for, not just to one case.
-If the Merits Test is satisfied in respect of a case, then that case will proceed to court.
-If a person applies for more than one grant, the Merits Test is only applied to one case, unless they have two or more cases that are similar enough to each other.
-How long does it take to get a decision?
+When a person applies for a grant, the merits test applies to all the cases they apply for, not just one case.
+If it is satisfied with a case, it will proceed to court.
+If a person applies for more than one grant, the Merits Test only applies to one case unless they have two or more cases similar enough to each other.